-Stanisław P. Radziszowski writes in the 15th revision of his survey on small Ramsey numbers the following:
+Stanisław P. Radziszowski writes the following in the 15th revision of his survey on small Ramsey numbers:

 One can expect that the lower bounds in Table II are weaker than those in Table I, especially smaller ones, in the sense that some of them should not be that hard to improve, in contrast to the bounds in Table I.